Weak ascent sequences and related combinatorial structures: A class of upper-triangular binary matrices

 We give another set of inversion sequences that are also in one-to-one correspondence with weak ascent sequences.
-Let $\mathcal{I}_n(\mbox{posdt})$ denote the sequences of integers $w = w_1\cdots w_n$ with
+Let $\mathcal{I}_n(D)$ denote the sequences of integers $w = w_1\dots w_n$ with

-i.e., the set of length-$n$ inversion sequences where the positions of the descent tops are forbidden as entries.
+i.e., the set of length-$n$ inversion sequences where the positions of descents are forbidden as entries.
 Another way to describe this is as the set of inversion sequences that contain only entries at which positions a weak ascent occur.
-The sequence $0102$ is not in $\mathcal{I}_4(\mbox{posdt})$, because $w_2$ is a descent top, hence the value $2$ is forbidden.
-All other length-4 inversion sequences are in $\mathcal{I}_4(\mbox{posdt})$.
+The sequence $0102$ is not in $\mathcal{I}_4(D)$, because $w_2$ is a descent top, hence the value $2$ is forbidden.
+All other length-4 inversion sequences are in $\mathcal{I}_4(D)$.

 While we do not give a formal proof of the following result, let us note that it follows by an argument similar to that given for Theorem~\ref{weak_ascent_elizalde} in conjunction with the bijection $\Lambda$ from partition matrices to inversion sequences that was given in \cite{partition_and_composition_matrices}.